Disaster and Property Taxes

 - The continuation of the homestead exemption also applies to special exemptions like homeowners age 65 or older, or those with a disability, or a spouse or survivor of a disabled veteran or of a veteran killed in active duty.

 Property owners are legally required to pay property taxes and other charges, like sewer and water services.
 If your home was damaged in a disaster, you are still expected to pay your property taxes on time.
 There is no automatic protection from tax foreclosure, no extension of payment or other forgiveness provisions.
 If you don’t pay on time, the county can place a priority lien against your property.
 This means that the county’s lien will have priority over all other liens (such as mortgages and judgments).
-If you have trouble paying your property taxes after a disaster, contact your local tax appraisal authority to see if they will agree to other payment arrangements like the one below.
+If you have trouble paying your property taxes after a disaster, contact your local tax appraisal authority to see if they will agree to other payment arrangements.

 If disaster-related expenses are making it difficult for you to pay your property taxes, you may be eligible to split your property tax payments into 4 equal interest-free installments.
 Requirements: